SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

     :query int visit_id: specify a visit id to retrieve the directory from instead of using the provided timestamp
     :statuscode 200: no error
-    :statuscode 404: requested origin can not be found in the archive, requested visit timestamp does not exist or the provided path does not exist from the origin root directory
+    :statuscode 404: requested origin cannot be found in the archive, requested visit timestamp does not exist or the provided path does not exist from the origin root directory